How to Handle Customer Complaints on Social Media

 Determine If You Can Help More Customers

 The exception to moving a customer complaint to a channel that is not public is if the specific response can assist other customers.
-Perhaps someone is confused about a policy that your company thought it had previously communicated well.
+Perhaps someone felt confused about a policy that your company thought it had previously communicated well.
 Maybe you are hosting an event and need to clarify something about the registration process.
 Once you have clarified something on social media, remember to revisit your original content.
-If website information is unclear, it may need to be edited.
+If the website information is unclear, you may need to edit the web copy with more clarifying information.
 Feedback that may seem negative actually can help you to solve or prevent issues with many of your other customers.

 Things can become very heated online, so remember to remain calm and courteous even when faced with an angry customer.
 And when you do receive compliments, remember to acknowledge those just as promptly as complaints.
 If you need help dealing with complaints, contact our experts at Premiere Creative or give us a call at (973) 346-8100.